 Myla Wollbaum BSP (maternity leave)

 Director Of Professional Practice

 Donna’s primary responsibility as Executive Coordinator is the coordination of PAS’s annual conference.
-Additionally, she provides support for the Board of Directors, assists with pharmacy economic analysis and oversees the election and awards process.
+Additionally, she provides support for the pharmacy economic analysis and oversees the election and awards process.
 Donna is also responsible for updates and maintenance of the PAS and PACT websites.

-Michelle’s primary responsibility as business manager is PAS communications such as the PAS It On bulletins, social media, and the PAS and PACT websites.
-She provides support for the PAS Board, stakeholder relations, committees and advocacy.
+Michelle’s primary responsibility as business manager is PAS digital communications such as the PAS it on bulletins, social media, and the PAS and PACT websites.
+She provides additional communication support for the PAS Board, stakeholder relations, committees, and advocacy.